Rwanda - Country Commercial Guide

 Last published date:

 Introducing new products to the Rwandan market requires extensive market research to identify potential customers’ buying patterns and preferences.
 This applies particularly to unknown brand names.
 One way of launching a new product in Rwanda is by exhibiting at a trade show.
-Promotional “give-aways” are also popular.
-An editorial and/or advertisement in local newspapers, specialized trade publications, or on the radio will also enhance awareness of the product.
-Although Rwanda has four official languages, promotional material is typically printed in English.
+Promotional giveaways are also popular.
+An editorial and/or advertisement in local newspapers, specialized trade publications, or radio also enhances awareness of the product.

 Members of the Rwanda business community typically speak English and/or French as second and third languages, though many Rwandan customers speak only Kinyarwanda, occasionally with some knowledge of Swahili.
-Experienced businesspersons recommend providing promotional materials in Kinyarwanda when marketing consumer goods, especially with new or unfamiliar products.
-The limited purchasing power of the majority of the population may require businesses to adjust their products, packaging sizes, and pricing structure to fit local tastes and levels of disposable income.
-Rwanda has a small but growing number of consumers who can afford premium products, particularly high-end vehicles, and consumer electronics.
+Experienced businesspeople recommend providing promotional materials in Kinyarwanda when marketing consumer goods, especially with new or unfamiliar products.
+The limited purchasing power of most of the population may require businesses to adjust their products, packaging sizes, and pricing structure to fit local tastes and levels of disposable income.
+Rwanda has a small but growing number of consumers who can afford premium products, particularly high-end vehicles and consumer electronics.

 Trade Promotion and Advertising